Stardown-app/Stardown/docs/develop.md

 ### Features

-- [ ] **Clicking the icon or pressing Alt+C** copies a markdown link for the page, unless part of the page is selected in which case markdown of the selection is copied instead.
+- [ ] **Pressing Alt+C** copies a markdown link for the page, unless part of the page is selected in which case markdown of the selection is copied instead.
-- [ ] **Double-clicking the icon or pressing Alt+CC** copies a markdown unordered list of markdown links for all open tabs.
+- [ ] **Pressing Alt+CC** copies a markdown unordered list of markdown links for all open tabs.
-- [ ] **Selecting tabs, then double-clicking the icon or pressing Alt+CC** copies a markdown unordered list of markdown links for all selected tabs.
+- [ ] **Selecting tabs, then pressing Alt+CC** copies a markdown unordered list of markdown links for all selected tabs.
 - [ ] **Right-clicking an empty part of a page** shows the "Copy markdown link to here" option.
 - [ ] **Right-clicking a website's unselected header** shows the "Copy markdown link to here" option.
 - [ ] **Right-clicking selected text** shows the "Copy markdown of selection" option.